 How Much Is A Grant Of Probate In Singapore?

-A probate application without any contentious applications can cost anywhere between $2,000 to $6,000.
+The cost of a probate application may vary depending on the presence of contentious applications.
 You may contact The Singapore Lawyer through the following for more information regarding our legal fees:

 - +65 6974 0068